Búhos UNISON

-Búhos UNISON F.C., previously Búhos de Hermosillo is a Mexican football team that plays in Hermosillo in the state of Sonora.
+Búhos UNISON F.C., previously Búhos de Hermosillo Fútbol Club, was a Mexican football club based in Hermosillo, Sonora which competed in the Tercera División de México, the bottom level division of Mexican football.
+They played their home team matches at the Estadio Miguel Castro Servín.

 History

 In 2004, a group of investors (Prospero Barboza Ochoa, Martín Trujillo Camacho, Alfonso & Álvaro Santacruz Pujol, Gilberto Cota Munguía and Alberto Arellano Chávez) legally created Club de Fútbol Búhos de Hermosillo, AC, with the club starting in the Tercera División de México that same year.
-The club earned promotion to the Segunda División in 2007, where they remained until 2011, when Ballenas Galeana Morelos purchased their spot in the league and the Búhos dissolved.
+The club earned promotion to the Segunda División de México in 2007, where they remained until 2011, when Ballenas Galeana Morelos purchased their spot in the league and the Búhos franchise was relocated to Xochitepec, Morelos and was dissolved shortly after.

-In 2021 the University of Sonora recovered the football team after a 10-year absence.
-The squad was registered in the Liga TDP, the league located at the fourth level of the Mexican professional football system.
+In 2021, the University of Sonora recovered the football team after a 10-year absence.
+The squad was registered in the Tercera División de México, the league which is located at the bottom level division of the Mexican professional football system.

-In June 2025, Búhos UNISON was absorbed by Soles de Sonora, so that club took UNISON place in the Liga TDP.
+In June 2025, Búhos UNISON was absorbed by Soles de Sonora, so that club took Búhos UNISON's place in the Tercera División.

 Stadium

-When the team started they played at the stadium Miguel Castro Servín located in the campus of Universidad de Sonora.
-After Coyotes de Sonora, a team which played in the Primera División A, dissolved in 2006, the team took over at Estadio Héroe de Nacozari.
-In 2021 the team returned to stadium Miguel Castro Servín.
+When the team started they played at the Estadio Miguel Castro Servín located in the campus of the Universidad de Sonora in Hermosillo, Sonora.
+After Coyotes de Sonora, a team which played in the Primera División 'A' de México was dissolved in 2006, the team took over at Estadio Héroe de Nacozari.
+In 2021, the team returned to Estadio Miguel Castro Servín.